 Posters and social media collateral can be downloaded, printed and shared through business networks.

-Stickers displaying the message 'choose us: we're a proud local business' will soon be made available for local businesses to display and share.
+Stickers displaying the message 'choose us: we're a proud local business' are available from local news agencies.

 Share 'Keep it in Cairns' on social media